Inland Rail – Calvert to Kagaru - Frequently asked questions

 Next step in the environmental impact statement process

-No. The draft EIS is the next stage of the EIS process.
-More information on the EIS process.
+No. The finalisation of the EIS is the next stage of the EIS process.
+This will occur after the additional information is provided by ARTC and publicly notified.
+For more information on the EIS process, refer here.

 To ensure this continues to occur, ARTC has been directed to prepare and implement a Community and Stakeholder Engagement Plan.
-The plan is included in the draft EIS, and comments on the document can be made in a submission on the EIS.
+An outline of the plan is included in the draft EIS and will be updated in the revised draft EIS.

 To ensure ARTC comply with their community and stakeholder engagement plan after the EIS process is complete, conditions may be set in the project’s evaluation to manage social impacts.

 Independent panel of experts for flood studies in Queensland

 In June 2020, the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and the Department of Transport and Main Roads as representatives of the State of Queensland, jointly established the Independent panel of experts for flood studies in Queensland (the panel).